sumcumo/vue-datepicker/docs/guide/Integrations/README.md

 <script>
-import Cleave from 'cleave.js' import Vue from 'vue'
+import Cleave from 'cleave.js' import { createApp } from 'vue'

+const app = createApp({})

-Vue.directive('cleave', {
+app.directive('cleave', {
   inserted(el, binding) {
-    // if the binded element is not an input field search for one
+    // If the bound element is not an input field search for one
     // this is for cases where the input is inside a wrapper if (el.tagName !== 'INPUT') {
       el = el.querySelector('input')
     }
-    // only apply cleave if it is an input field and the options are set if (
+    // Only apply Cleave if it is an input field and the options are set if (
       el.tagName === 'INPUT' &&
       Object.keys(binding.value).length !== 0 &&